deathworlders/online/content/books/deathworlders/chapter-12-only-human.md

 A  30mm depleted Uranium armor-piercing incendiary round penetrated through all of the ship's comparatively flimsy internal bulkheads, disintegrating as it went.
 It arrived in the command deck as a dense knot of incandescent heavy metal that reduced the Alpha to a smear of liquified matter when it passed directly through the command chair before embedding itself in the forward wall.
 The explosive force of its arrival crushed the other five Hunters on the deck almost simultaneously.

 Perforated by hundreds of similar rounds, the rear third of the ship decompressed spectacularly, evaporating into an intricate dancing halo of flashing metallic and ceramic shards, mixed here and there with the odd disembodied piece of Hunter.
-The handful that were unfortunate enough to survive in the forward compartments did not do so for long - power failed instantly, and with it went the emergency air-retaining forcefields.
+The handful that were unfortunate enough to survive in the forward compartments did not do so for long---power failed instantly, and with it went the emergency air-retaining forcefields.

 From the moment Edda wing arrived on the field to the second the final Hunter ship lost power and fell apart, less than three minutes had elapsed.
 Not one of the TS-101s had expended even half of their capacitor reserves or ammunition.
 ___